March 27, 2026

 Not all support requests are equal.
 Responding to every request with equal urgency burns you out and trains clients to expect instant responses for non-urgent issues.

-• Priority 1 (system down, respond in 2 hours): An automation is completely non-functional.
+• Priority 1 — System Down (respond in 2 hours during business hours): An automation is completely non-functional.
 Leads are not being contacted.
 Calendar booking is broken.
+Active customer interactions are failing.
+These are rare but real emergencies that justify interrupting other work.

-• Priority 2 (degraded performance, respond within 24 hours): A component is working but underperforming.
-Response times are slow.
-Booking rate dropped.
+• Priority 2 — Degraded Performance (respond within 24 hours): A component is working but underperforming.
+Response times are slower than expected.
+Booking rate dropped significantly.
+An integration is throwing occasional errors.
+Serious but not on fire.

-• Priority 3 (enhancement request, respond within 3 business days): New feature requests, reporting questions, non-urgent changes.
+• Priority 3 — Enhancement Request (respond within 3 business days): New feature requests, reporting questions, non-urgent optimizations, strategic discussions.
+This is the vast majority of client communication.

 When to Hire Your First Team Member